metio/terraform-provider-k8s/docs/data-sources/multicluster_crd_antrea_io_resource_import_v1alpha1_manifest.md

 Optional:

 - `http` (Attributes) HTTPProtocol matches HTTP requests with specific host, method, and path.
-All fields could be used alone or together.
-If all fields are not provided, it matches all HTTP requests. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--ingress--to_services--http))
+All fields could be used alone or together.If all fields are not provided, it matches all HTTP requests. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--ingress--to_services--http))
 - `tls` (Attributes) TLSProtocol matches TLS handshake packets with specific SNI.
-If the field is not provided, this matches all TLS handshake packets. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--ingress--to_services--tls))
+If the field is not provided, thismatches all TLS handshake packets. (see [below for nested schema](#nestedatt--spec--clusternetworkpolicy--ingress--to_services--tls))

 <a id="nestedatt--spec--clusternetworkpolicy--ingress--to_services--http"></a>
 ### Nested Schema for `spec.clusternetworkpolicy.ingress.to_services.http`

 Optional:

-- `host` (String) Host represents the hostname present in the URI or the HTTP Host header to match.
-It does not contain the port associated with the host.
+- `host` (String) Host represents the hostname present in the URI or the HTTP Host header to match.It does not contain the port associated with the host.
-- `method` (String) Method represents the HTTP method to match.
-It could be GET, POST, PUT, HEAD, DELETE, TRACE, OPTIONS, CONNECT and PATCH.
+- `method` (String) Method represents the HTTP method to match.It could be GET, POST, PUT, HEAD, DELETE, TRACE, OPTIONS, CONNECT and PATCH.
 - `path` (String) Path represents the URI path to match (Ex. '/index.html', '/admin').